azdavis/azdavis.net/posts/en/pl-idea-tooling.md

 builds and maintains a semantic model of the codebase, updating the model in response to your changes of the code.

-To be performant, a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.
-For instance, it would be unacceptable if, every time you changed a single function's body, the language server had to re-typecheck the entire codebase.
+To be [performant][lang-srv-perf], a language server should incrementally update its semantic model, as opposed to recalculating it wholesale every time.
+For instance, it would be unsustainable if, every time you changed a single function's body, the language server had to re-typecheck the entire codebase.
+This might work for an initial proof-of-concept on a small codebase, but for large ones, the responsiveness of the language server would drop precipitously.

 Certain choices in the design of the language can make it easier or harder to implement an incrementally-updating language server for that language.